Azathothas/Stars/README.md

 ## Shell

+- [dockcross/dockcross](https://github.com/dockcross/dockcross) – Cross compiling toolchains in Docker images
+- [skiffos/SkiffOS](https://github.com/skiffos/SkiffOS) – Reliably run any Linux distribution on any hardware with a cross-compiled host OS for containerized environments.
+- [dimkr/toolchains](https://github.com/dimkr/toolchains) – Toolchains for ultra-portable static binaries
+- [userdocs/qbittorrent-nox-static](https://github.com/userdocs/qbittorrent-nox-static) – A bash script which builds a fully static qbittorent-nox binary with current dependencies to use on any Linux OS
+- [Zackptg5/Cross-Compiled-Binaries-Android](https://github.com/Zackptg5/Cross-Compiled-Binaries-Android) – A collection of (mostly) static cross compiled binaries for android
+- [lmc999/RegionRestrictionCheck](https://github.com/lmc999/RegionRestrictionCheck) – A bash script to check if your VPS's IP is available for various OTT platforms
+- [lmc999/auto-add-routes](https://github.com/lmc999/auto-add-routes) – China Route for VPN
 - [sormy/aws-curl](https://github.com/sormy/aws-curl) – AWS curl shell wrapper is like vanilla curl but it can automatically sign request using SIGV4 to call AWS services without requirement to have AWS CLI with Python installed
 - [leitbogioro/Fuck_Aliyun](https://github.com/leitbogioro/Fuck_Aliyun)
 - [leitbogioro/Tools](https://github.com/leitbogioro/Tools) – Something about tools